Ahmad ibn Abi Diyaf

-Ahmad ibn Abi Diyaf (أحمد بن أبي الضياف) (1804, Tunis – 1874), known colloquially as Bin Diyaf, was the author of a chronicle of Tunisian history; he was also a long-time and trusted official in the Beylical government of Tunisia.
+Ahmad ibn Abi Diyaf (أحمد بن أبي الضياف) (1804, Tunis – 1874), known colloquially as Bin Diyaf, was the author of a chronicle of Tunisian history.
+He was also a long-time and trusted official in the Beylical government of Tunisia.
 His multi-volume history, while it begins with the 7th-century arrival of the Arabs, devotes the most attention to details of the Husainid dynasty (1705–1957), during the 18th and 19th centuries.
 His writing is informed by his experience as chancellery secretary during the reigns of five Beys in succession.
 Bin Diyaf himself eventually favored the reform view, which was current then in Tunisian politics.
-His letter in reply to questions about Tunisian women has also attracted interest.
+His letter in reply to questions about Tunisian women has also attracted the interest of scholars of history.

 Life and career

 Bin Diyaf was born into a prominent family from the Awlad ʿUn tribe from the Siliana region, and his father being an important scribe for the ruling regime.
 Trained thoroughly in the traditional religious curriculum, Bin Diyaf entered government service in 1827.
 "He was soon promoted to the post of private (or secret) secretary, a position he held under successive beys until his retirement only a short time before his death."

 Other tasks were also assigned to him.
 In 1831 he was sent to the Ottoman Porte in Istanbul regarding fall-out from the 1830 French occupation of Algiers.
 In 1834 the Bey appointed Bin Diyaf as liaison between the quasi-independent al-Majlis al-Shar'i (supreme religious council) and the Bey's own vizier, regarding a civil war in neighboring Tarabulus and the designs of the Ottoman Empire there.
-He returned on business to Istanbul in 1842, and accompanied Ahmed Bey to Paris in 1846.
-His letter on the status of women was written in 1856.
+He returned on business to Istanbul in 1842 and accompanied Ahmed Bey to Paris in 1846.
+His famous letter on the status of women was written in 1856.
 As part of his duties, Bin Diyaf also served as a mediator, e.g., to assist in resolving a dispute between two imams at the Zitouna Mosque.
-Bin Diyaf composed the Arabic version of the ^Ahd al-Aman [Pledge of Security] (prepared originally in French), a version which proved acceptable to the Muslim community, and which Muhammad Bey issued in 1857.
+Bin Diyaf composed the Arabic version of the ^Ahd al-Aman ("Security Covenant," or "Fundamental Pact") (prepared originally in French), a version of this transformational reformist law which proved acceptable to the Muslim community, and which Muhammad Bey officially issued in 1857.